mauran/CPR-PHP/README.md

 CPR-PHP
 =======

-**Validate danish social security numbers**
+**Validate Danish social security numbers**

 Feel free to use it.
-Thanks to Oliver Nordbjerg for making 99% of everything in this repo.
+Thanks to Oliver Nordbjerg (@nordbjerg) for making 99% of everything in this repo.